bartek1009x/RegLang-Specification/README.md

 But in the case of `bool`, I think that it's more clear that it's a short for `boolean`, so the name of this data type doesn't match its Java counterpart.

 What should also be mentioned is that in RegLang, every data type is its own thing.
 What does that mean?
 A boolean is a boolean, and an int is an int.
-Boolean values (`true`, `false`) are **not** the same as `0` and `1` values of an int.
+Boolean values (`false`, `true`) are **not** the same as `0` and `1` values of an int.
 Those are two completely different types.

 ```C
 int main() {